 It’s experiencing the dark and choosing the light

-It’s learning to see that “we’re all spirit just with different coats
+It’s learning to see that “we’re all spirit just with different coats”

 This is the stuff we learn in Earth School and internalize and embody as we spend more time on campus.

-A Masters of Being Alive is always available to all of us at all times.
+A Master of Being Alive is available to all of us at all times.
 And unlike the hesitation I felt about the business administration version, working towards this cosmic-level MBA is definitely for everyone.
 We're enrolled by default and we may never actually graduate, but that's beside the point — it's up to us to decide how we show up to class and do our best to pay attention, take notes, and expand our horizons.